Dyslexia Assessment and Support for Multisensory Learning in Hurlstone Park

 - Are sensitive to a student becoming tired because our approach engages students continually

-Dyslexia Therapy and Tutoring Choices
+Explore Dyslexia Therapy and Tutoring Options

 We offer two options when it comes to dyslexia tutoring, ensuring that primary, secondary, and university students and beyond are able to access the support offered by Neurosensory.

-In-Person Dyslexia Therapy/Tutoring
+Traditional In-Person Dyslexia Therapy/Tutoring

-Virtual Dyslexia Therapy/Tutoring
+Remote Dyslexia Therapy/Tutoring

-Assessing Dyslexia in Adults and Children
+Assessments for Dyslexia in Adults and Children

 Neurosensory utilises a well-established battery of psychometric tests that are suitable for individuals of different ages undergoing dyslexia assessment.
 Upon request, we can provide detailed written assessments.
 We also offer streamlined screening for educational and vocational placement for those who prefer a more concise evaluation.